yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 1. Which axis the hyperplane will be perpendicular to ($$X$$, $$Y$$, or $$Z$$)?
 2. What is the intersection point of the hyperplane and that plane?

-We have several ways for choose both.
-For #1, we could, at every node choose randomly between the axes, we could choose in a round-robin fashion, we could always choose the same axis (this one doesn't sound very promising), or we could choose based on a criteria that depends on the actual points (e.g. take the axis upon which the projection of the points in the child has the largest difference between the minimum and maximum, or the axis with the highest entropy, etc.).
+We have several ways for choosing both.
+For #1, we could, at every node choose randomly between the axes, or we could choose in a round-robin fashion, or we could always choose the same axis (this one doesn't sound very promising), or we could choose based on a criteria that depends on the actual points (e.g. take the axis upon which the projection of the points in the child has the largest difference between the minimum and maximum, or the axis with the highest entropy, etc.).
 See the benchmarking section below for experiment results with many of these.

 Once we chose the axis, we need to choose the intersection point.
 Here again we can employ several strategies: we can choose a random point from the set and take its projection on the axis as the intersection point, or we can choose the median point's projection instead of a random point (sounds more promising).
 Here too, see the benchmarking section below for experiment results with a couple of these.